floesche/neuView/docs/user-guide.md

 ### Auto-Discovery Configuration

+If no additional parameters are given, the command `neuview fill-queue` uses an auto-discovery mechanism to determine which neuron types to include in the queue.
 Configure automatic neuron type discovery settings:

 **Discovery Settings** - Add under `discovery` section in `config.yaml`:
 - `max_types` (default: 10): Maximum number of neuron types to discover